lovespotify/lovespotify.github.io/data.md

 ```
 ![image](https://user-images.githubusercontent.com/16892763/70465217-79d67f00-1a8e-11ea-98c9-9a2135f92f7a.png)

-Our song dataframe looks like this:
+Our `songs` dataframe looks like this:
 ```python
 songs.head()
 ```
 INSERT SONG DATAFRAME IMAGE

 We then scrape the Spotify API (as described in the [Spotify API](#Spotify-API) section) to retrieve audio features (such as danceability, energy, etc.) and track info (such as whether the song has explicit content and how popular it is).
-Here is the head of our updated song dataframe:
+Here is the head of our updated `songs` dataframe:
 ```python
 songs.head()
 ```